 Pathologists' Assistant (ASCP), Forensic and Biological Anthropologist, Coroner

-Astrocyte development in normal and pathological conditions, role of astrocytes in modulating response to injury or stress, utility of glial precursor cells and their astrocytic progeny for cell transplantation therapy
+Using primarily human pluripotent stem cell models, we examine astrocyte development in normal and pathological conditions, the role of astrocytes in modulating response to injury or stress, the role of altered RNA processing and translation in neural development, and the utility of glial precursor cells and their astrocytic progeny for cell transplantation therapy.

 Neuroimaging, epilepsy, concussion, performance validity testing, and statistics.
 Current research involves sub-classification of seizure syndromes based on neuropsychological and quantitative MRI findings.

 Research Interest: Neural control of finger movements; Experiment control systems.

 Research Interest: Optical instrumentation, system engineering, optical coherence tomography

 Research Interest: Organization and functions of the primate prefrontal cortex